Russian Armed Forces: Service branches

-There are additionally two further "separate troop branches", the National Guard and the Border Service.
+There are additionally two further separate troop branches, the National Guard and the Border Service.
 These retain the legal status of "Armed Forces", while falling outside of the jurisdiction of the General Staff of the Armed Forces of the Russian Federation.
 The National Guard is formed on the basis of the former Internal Troops of Russia.
 The new structure has been detached from the Ministry of Internal Affairs into a separate agency, directly subordinated to the President of Russia.
 The Border Service is a paramilitary organization of the Federal Security Service, the country's main internal intelligence agency.
 Both organizations have significant wartime tasks in addition to their main peacetime activities and operate their own land, air and maritime units.

 The number of personnel is specified by decree of the President of Russia.
 On 1 January 2008, a number of 2,019,629 units, including military of 1,134,800 units, was set.
 In 2010 the International Institute for Strategic Studies (IISS) estimated that the Russian Armed Forces numbered about 1,027,000 active troops and in the region of 2,035,000 reserves (largely ex-conscripts).
 As opposed to personnel specified by decree, actual personnel numbers on the payroll was reported by the Audit Chamber of Russia as 766,000 in October 2013.

 According to the Stockholm International Peace Research Institute, between 2005–2009 and 2010–2014, Russian exports of major weapons increased by 37 percent; Russia spent $66.4 billion on arms in 2015, then $69.2 billion in 2016, having taken 3rd place (after the U.S. and China).
-According to the Russian Defence Ministry, the share of modern weaponry in service with Russia's army and fleet amounts to 71.2% with serviceability of weapons at 99% as of 2021.